heikotopol/heikotopol.github.io/_pages/portfolio.md

 (under construction)

-##  Bifurcation of pressurized cylinders
+##  Bifurcation of Pressurized Cylinders

 Abdominal aortic aneurysms are responsible for a large number of deaths in industrialized countries.
 This motivates many researchers to develop models that capture the formation, development, and rupture of aneurysms.